Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/Community Call.md

 Consideration for 5-10 min
 Pick the top three most important (voting)
 Arranging hexagons
 What story are the clusters telling?
 What are the strong relationships between clusters?
+Mapping the relationships
 Where are the strategic points of transformation?